adoptium/ci-jenkins-pipelines/README.md

 ## Repository contents

-This repository contains several useful scripts in order to build OpenJDK personally or at build farm scale.
+This repository contains several useful scripts in order to build OpenJDK personally or at build farm scale via jenkins.
+For the Temurin project at Adoptium, this is done with the jenkins instance at https://ci.adotpium.net

 1. The `docs` folder contains images and utility scripts to produce up to date documentation.